video – shows a blue LED in it’s death throes…after flickering for a few days, it will eventually die

 LED Christmas light strings are our favorite for decorating both our Christmas tree AND our home bar.
-Unfortunately I have found over the years is appears the blue colored LED’s burn out or fail faster than all other colors.
+Unfortunately what I have found over the years is that it appears the blue colored LED’s burn out or fail faster than all other colors.
 The reason is not exactly certain, but we do know that red, yellow and green seem to last forever, while blues last less than the first year.

 What Are LED’s?

 LED stands for Light Emitting Diode.
 In order to get the LED to emit specific colors, a process of semiconductor “doping” is used, adding certain chemicals to produce the desire color effect.
 For example: Combining varying proportions of gallium arsenide (GaAs) with gallium phosphide (GaP) to the P(positive) and N(negative) gap allows LED lamps to emit red light at 690 nm (1.8 eV) through to yellow at 580 nm (2.14 eV).
 To get green through violet requires some basic primary color RGB trickery, but blue is essential to get that job done.
-In most cases, there are no violet LED’s, only a RGB combination of red and blue.
+In most cases, there are no violet LED’s, only an RGB combination of red and blue.

 Simple Explanation of LED Color

-Blue LED’s were developed in the early 1990’s, almost 30 years after the first red LED by three Japanese scientists: Isamu Akasaki, Hiroshi Amano and Shuji Makamura.
+Blue LED’s were developed in the early 1990’s, almost 30 years after the first red LED, by three Japanese scientists: Isamu Akasaki, Hiroshi Amano and Shuji Makamura.
 The three scientists received a Noble Prize in Physics for the Blue LED in 2014 because it involved some rather exotic physics to achieve.

 Why Do Blue LED’s Tend to Burn Out Faster?